pranavvyawahare25/Next-Word-Predictor/README.md

 o Required libraries: nltk, numpy, scikit-learn,TensorFlow library

-# Installation:
-o Clone this repository to your local machine.

 o Install the required dependencies using pip install tensorflow.
 # Getting Started

+# Installation:
-o Clone the repository:
+o Clone this repository to your local machine. o Clone the repository:

 git clone:
 https://github.com/pranavvyawahare25/Next-Word-Predictor

+Navigate to the project directory: cd Next-Word-Predictor

 # Contributing
 Contributions to the project are welcome.
 Feel free to submit bug reports, feature requests, or pull requests.